 As an accredited Arts Awards and Open Awards Centre, we offer students the opportunity to achieve qualifications in the arts.
 We also offer the opportunity for students to obtain nationally recognised qualifications in all the services we provide.

-Our Community Companions Scheme offers our students the opportunity to get involved in supported work experience placements within local businesses.
-It also offers supported volunteering opportunities with socially-excluded adults in the local community.
+We offer supported work experience opportunities for students who would like to experience work within local businesses.
+We also offer supported volunteering opportunities with socially-excluded adults in the local community.

 We make lots of our own props for our drama productions and support students to create their own artwork including watercolour painting, drawing, crafting, clay work, paper mache, collage, model and puppet making, etc. The sessions are intended to help students to develop imaginative and more creative thinking, as well as improving their communication and social skills.